-The designs are endless online and easy to make for yourself.
-The nice thing is it keeps little parts together, like the graduation card above.
+You can find endless pattern online or create one yourself.
+The greatest thing is it keeps little parts together, like the graduation card above.
 That would have taken a while to glue and get everything lined up in the right place.
 Vinyl makes that easy!
-I put lettering on alot with vinyl because it keeps the letters all lined up and you don’t have to worry if the letters will cut out while removing the centers of non stencil letters.
+I put lettering on a lot with vinyl because it keeps the letters lined up and you don’t have to worry if the letters will cut out while removing the centers of non stencil letters.

 The big wall sayings are made with removable vinyl usually because it doesn’t leave a residue or pull off paint.

 You can get printable or patterned vinyl too.
 That makes it easy to have multiple colored projects, but that type is spendy and I never know where to cut patterned vinyl to get the best effect from the pattern.
 For these reasons I don’t work with these a lot.

 Permanant Vinyl (Oracle 451)

 Permanent Vinyl, on the other hand, stays where you put it and is waterproof.
 This makes it perfect for dishes, outdoor signs and anything that will be exposed to weather or the dishwasher.
 Jennifer Maker did a wonderful video where she used small polka dots of every type of permanent vinyl on a cup and left it in her dishwasher for a few weeks.
 Watch her video here.

 Here are some of the things I did with permanent vinyl.
 The designs are all available in my downloads.
 I have washed them in the dishwasher a few dozen times and they are fine.

 NOTE: Do not put permanent vinyl projects in the dishwasher for about a week.